Skip to main content

 • Center: Article content with auto-generated table of contents

-The whole thing feels like part of the product, not a separate marketing page.
+The whole thing feels like part of the product, not a separate marketing page that someone forgot to update six months ago.

 Live Stats from Our Own API

-The welcome page shows real data pulled from the Library API at load time:
+The welcome page shows real data pulled from the Library API at load time.
+61 articles across 10 topics.
+Real-time view counts.
+Popular articles ranked by actual reads.

-These aren't hardcoded.
-They're server-side rendered from the same API endpoints available to every cStar customer.
+None of it hardcoded.
+Server-side rendered from the same API endpoints available to every cStar customer.
 When we add an article, the count updates.
 When an article gets popular, the ranking changes.
+It's alive.

 const [categories, articles] = await Promise.all([